What is Math On-A-Stick?

 Visiting Mathematicians and Mathematical Artists

-Each day will feature a different activity led by a mathematician or artist who uses math in their work.
+Each day features a different activity led by a mathematician or artist who uses math in their work.
 Join us on multiple days to see what’s new.

 Other

 Do you want suggestions for additional ways to play with math beyond the Fair?
 Do you have a question you’ve always wanted to ask a math teacher or mathematician, but you’ve been afraid to ask?
 Do you have a math accomplishment to share and need an enthusiastic audience?
 Stop by and chat.
-We’ll be here all for all 12 days of fun, ending Labor Day!
+We’re here all 12 days of fun, ending Labor Day!

 How can I help?

 By volunteering.
-Sign up on our volunteer website, then we’ll be in touch in early August with the information you’ll need for your shift(s) and with your tickets to the Fair.
-Most shifts are 3 hours.
-The earliest is at 8:45 a.m.; the latest finishes at 8:00 p.m.
+Sign up on our volunteer website, which goes live in early April.
+Then we’ll be in touch in early August with the information you’ll need for your shift(s) and with your tickets to the Fair.
+Most shifts are about 3 hours.
+The earliest is at 8:30 a.m.; the latest finishes at 8:15 p.m.

 By spreading the word.
-Share the link to this page, and to our volunteer website with the people in your life.
+Share the link to this page with the people in your life.

 Got questions?

-Ask them on this website’s About/Contact page.
+Ask them here.
 We’ll be in touch as soon as we can.

 See you at the Fair!